 There are many, many more.

-If you find anything very alarming, please leave it in the comments or contact me by email at email@example.com or on Twitter at @synsecblog.
+If you find anything very alarming, or if you’re curious about credit card hacking, please leave it in the comments or contact me by email at email@example.com or on Twitter at @synsecblog.
 Calling the police is usually futile in these cases, but it might be worth a try.
 The given merchant or the card provider is usually more keen to address the issue.

 Where to Go From Here